pakizarashid/thesis/README.md

 | MaskGCT | masked infilling, quantised RVQ tokens retained in-context | 0.9137 |
 | F5-TTS | mel infilling, reference mel retained | 0.9300 |

-**Finding: watermark survival is architecture/reference-pathway dependent, not a fixed property of the watermark.** The ordering is monotone across all five points, zero ties, zero inversions.
-It tracks two things: how much raw reference acoustic detail an architecture is exposed to, and — more decisive — whether that detail reaches the output **retained** (F5-TTS, MaskGCT) or **regenerated** through a decoder (CosyVoice).
-This also explains VoiceMark's own published numbers (0.957–0.979): their evaluation set is entirely high-bandwidth, retained-conditioning architectures.
+**Finding: watermark survival is architecture/reference-pathway dependent, not a fixed property of the watermark.**
+> The same VoiceMark watermark produced substantially different attribution accuracy across the five zero-shot TTS architectures, with lower ACC on YourTTS/XTTS-v2 and higher ACC on F5-TTS/MaskGCT.

+The result is consistent with the architectures' different reference-conditioning pathways: systems that preserve more reference acoustic structure tend to retain more watermark information than systems that compress or regenerate the speaker information more aggressively.
+This interpretation is further supported by CARRIER-PROBE, which found the same cross-architecture ordering in the raw watermark-bearing latent representation across the reliably measured architectures..

-**Status: done.**
+**Status: done**

 ---